Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 Spelunky, but that didn't prevent me from reading the book about it.

 Spelunky book was written by the game's author himself.
-I didn't have very high expectations for it (Derek is a game designer, not a professional writer, after all), but after only a few pages I knew I was in for a treat.
+I didn't have very high expectations for it, but after only a few pages I knew I was in for a treat.
+He is a game designer, but his writing puts a lot of professional writers to shame.
 Derek presents the complete history of the game and talks about his game-design philosophy.
 In today's world, where you can get achievement for literally starting the game, games that don't hold your hand every step of the way give you back hope.
 On